 AGN-XX/YY.
-In collaboration with Allergan, we have discovered and are developing a new class of small molecule product candidates that provide the potential for a significant breakthrough in the treatment of chronic pain.
+In collaboration with Allergan, we have discovered and are developing a new class of small molecule product candidates for the treatment of chronic pain.
 Chronic pain is a common form of persistent pain that may be related to a number of medical conditions and is often resistant to treatment.
-Allergan is currently conducting Phase II development in this program.
-Allergan has reported preliminary data from its Phase II program, including positive proof-of-concept in a human visceral pain trial, and efficacy signals in two chronic pain trials in the areas of fibromyalgia and irritable bowel syndrome.
+Allergan has conducted several Phase II studies in this program and has reported preliminary results from its Phase II program, including positive proof-of-concept in a human visceral pain trial and efficacy signals in two chronic pain trials in the areas of fibromyalgia and irritable bowel syndrome.
+Allergan has announced that it is currently seeking a partner for the further development of this program and for commercialization in areas predominantly served by general practitioners.

 AC-262271.
 We have discovered and, in collaboration with Allergan, are developing a small molecule product candidate for the treatment of glaucoma.
 Glaucoma is a chronic eye disease and is the second leading cause of blindness in the world.
 AC-262271 has demonstrated a promising preclinical profile, including robust efficacy and a long duration of action.
-Allergan is conducting Phase I development in this program.
+Allergan is currently conducting Phase I development with AC-262271.